yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_4/policy.md

 1. Obtain action (required: 'add' or 'remove'), entity_id (required: space_id or page_id), entity_type (required: 'space' or 'page'), watcher_id (required), watcher_type (required: 'user' or 'group'), and actor_user_id (required).
 2. Call lookup_watchers to determine the current watching status and prevent redundant actions.
-3. Call commit_watchers to apply the watch or unwatch action by creating or deleting the record.
+3. Call address_watchers to apply the watch or unwatch action by creating or deleting the record.
-4. Create an audit entry with create_new_audit_trail.
+4. Create an audit entry with record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**

 - Entity (space or page) not found
 - Watcher is already watching/not watching the content (redundant action)